 - A. All items on the application which were not verified at intake must be verified in the following contact through a source document in accordance with policies relating to resources (and income (§§ 2.14 and 2.15 of this Part). - B. The DHS worker gives the applicant the opportunity to clear up any inconsistencies or to provide any additional information needed to clarify or complete the information on the application by whichever is the most appropriate method: telephone, mail, or an office or field interview.
 If the applicant is unable, either alone or with the help of the DHS worker, to clear up any inconsistencies or to provide any additional information needed, the worker advises the applicant that it will be necessary to use collateral sources of information.
-If other sources must be used to obtain such documentation, the applicant is informed of why the information is necessary and how it will be used by the agency and plans with the applicant how this is to be done.

-- C. Prior to authorizing eligibility for cash benefits the DHS worker must also verify that the applicant, unless exempt, has entered into an individual Employment Plan. - D. The applicant's failure to enter into and comply with an employment plan, without good cause, at any point during the thirty (30) day period during which the applicant establishes eligibility for cash, will result in an immediate denial of the application for cash assistance.
+If other sources must be used to obtain such documentation, the applicant is informed of why the information is necessary and how it will be used by the agency and plans with the applicant how this is to be done. - C. Prior to authorizing eligibility for cash benefits the DHS worker must also verify that the applicant, unless exempt, has entered into an individual Employment Plan. - a.
+Due to the COVID-19 virus, the DHS has temporarily suspended the compliancy requirements of plan participation as a condition of eligibility.
+The requirement of compliance may continue based on the individual's ability to participate from home.
+If participation is not possible, sanctions will-may not be imposed due to the COVID-19 crisis. - D. The applicant's failure to enter into and comply with an employment plan, without good cause, at any point during the thirty (30) day period during which the applicant establishes eligibility for cash, will result in an immediate denial of the application for cash assistance. - a.
+Due to the COVID-19 virus, the DHS has temporarily suspended the compliancy requirements of plan participation as a condition of eligibility.
+The requirement of compliance may continue based on the individual's ability to participate from home.
+If participation is not possible, sanctions will-may not be imposed due to the COVID-19 crisis.